City Context and History

 Maputo is the capital and largest city of Mozambique.
-It is also the main financial, corporate and commercial center of the country.
+It is also the main financial, corporate and commercial centre of the country.
 It is located on the western shore of Maputo Bay, in the extreme south of the country, near the border with South Africa and the border with Swaziland and, consequently, the triple border of the three countries.
-Until 13 of March of 1976 the city was denominated “Lourenço Marques” in honor of the homonymous Portuguese explorer.
+Until 1976 the city was denominated “Lourenço Marques” in honour of the homonymous Portuguese explorer.

 The city was renamed Maputo following national independence, a decision announced by President Samora Machel at a rally on February 3, 1976 and formalized on March 13.
 The name comes from the Maputo River, which marks part of the southern border of the country and which, during the war for the independence of Mozambique, had acquired great resonance through slogan “Live Mozambique united from Rovuma to Maputo” (the Rovuma and the river that forms the border with Tanzania, to the north).

 In addition to these two designations, the city and its area were also known by other names, such as Baía da Lagoa, Xilunguíne or Chilunguíne (Portuguese speaking place), Mafumo, Camfumo or Campfumo (from the M’pfumo clause, the most important kingdom that existed in this region), Delagoa and Delagoa Bay.

 Between 1980 and 1988 the city of Maputo included the city of Matola, forming Grande Maputo, with an area of 633 km2.
 As of 2010, Municipal District 1 was named KaM’pfumo, thus celebrating that historic name.